 With cost-per-click (CPC) bidding, you're charged only when someone is interested enough to click your ad and go to your website.
 You tell Google Ads the most you're willing to pay for a click on your ad (called the maximum cost-per-click bid), but you could be charged less.

 You have control over your Google Ads budget.
 You decide the average amount you want to spend each day.
-On the days when your ad is more popular, Google Ads will allow up to 20% more of your average daily budget so you won't miss out on those valuable clicks.
-But don't worry, we'll lower your maximum budget on other days so that, over the course of a month, your overall spend will average out to the limit you've set (assuming your campaign runs for the full month).
+On the days when your ad is more popular, Google Ads will allow up to twice your average daily budget so you won't miss out on those valuable clicks.
+But don't worry, over the course of a month, you won’t be charged more than your average daily budget times the average number of days in a month (30.4).

 So now you know how Google Ads works.
 Now let's make sure it's a good fit for you.

 Which online marketing option is right for you?

 When you advertise with Google Ads, you're making a financial investment in your business.
 But it takes more than just money to see success.
 It's also vital that you invest time to regularly check in on your Google Ads account and make adjustments until you're satisfied with your return on investment.

 Here's a rundown of what it takes to manage a successful Google Ads account.
 If you don't think you can dedicate the necessary time or budget to Google Ads, don't worry!
 We'll point you to Google's other services that can get your business in front of the right customers, without stretching your limits.

 Plan on signing in to your Google Ads account at least once each week.
 How much time you'll spend there varies, but budget between 30 minutes to an hour per week to check on how your ads and keywords are doing, and make any adjustments to boost performance.